dhamidi/smolcode/.smolcode/facts/go-build-command.md

-To build the smolcode application with FTS5 support for SQLite, use the command: `go build -tags sqlite_fts5 -o smolcode cmd/smolcode/main.go`.
+To build the smolcode application with FTS5 support for SQLite, use the command: `go build -tags fts5 -o smolcode cmd/smolcode/main.go`.
+The tag `sqlite_fts5` is incorrect.